Plexcalibur/sizecoding-tools/README.md

 #### Motivation

-I released an effect that under some circumstances did not work as expected, probably because it depended on the initial state of the memory when starting DosBox.
+I released an [effect](https://demozoo.org/productions/338017/) that under some circumstances did not work as expected, probably because it depends on the initial state of the memory when starting DosBox.

-When talking about this with [hannu](https://demozoo.org/sceners/130104/), he mentioned him researching the different initial memory states in all the possible execution environments for DOS code (like Dosbox, Dosbox-stagging, Dosbox-x, FreeDos, ... in all their different versions and execution environments).
+When talking about this with [hannu](https://demozoo.org/sceners/130104/), he mentioned him researching the different initial memory states in all the possible execution environments for DOS code (like Dosbox, Dosbox-stagging, Dosbox-x, FreeDos, ... in all their different versions and host OSes).

 So I thought a tool for being able to look at the contents of the memory might be helpful.